Peru: Independence

 San Martín proclaiming the independence of Peru.
 Painting by Juan Lepiani.

-The Viceroy of Peru, Joaquín de la Pazuela named José de la Serna commander-in-chief of the loyalist army to protect Lima from the threatened invasion by San Martín.
+The Viceroy of Peru, Joaquín de la Pazuela, named José de la Serna commander-in-chief of the loyalist army to protect Lima from the threatened invasion by San Martín.
 On 29 January, de la Serna organized a coup against de la Pazuela, which was recognized by Spain and he was named Viceroy of Peru.
 This internal power struggle contributed to the success of the liberating army.
-To avoid a military confrontation, San Martín met the newly appointed viceroy, José de la Serna, and proposed to create a constitutional monarchy, a proposal that was turned down.
+To avoid a military confrontation, San Martín met with the newly appointed viceroy, José de la Serna, and proposed to create a constitutional monarchy.
+The proposal was turned down.
 De la Serna abandoned the city, and on 12 July 1821, San Martín occupied Lima and declared Peruvian independence on 28 July 1821.
 He created the first Peruvian flag.
 Upper Peru (present-day Bolivia) remained as a Spanish stronghold until the army of Simón Bolívar liberated it three years later.
-José de San Martín was declared Protector of Peru.
-Peruvian national identity was forged during this period, as Bolivarian projects for a Latin American Confederation floundered and a union with Bolivia proved ephemeral.
+José de San Martín was then declared Protector of Peru.
+National identity was forged during this period, primarily.
+As Bolivarian projects for a Latin American Confederation floundered, a union with Bolivia proved ephemeral.

 Simón Bolívar launched his campaign from the north, liberating the Viceroyalty of New Granada in the Battles of Carabobo in 1821 and Pichincha a year later.
 In July 1822, Bolívar and San Martín gathered in the Guayaquil Conference.
 Bolívar was left in charge of fully liberating Peru while San Martín retired from politics after the first parliament was assembled.
 The newly founded Peruvian Congress named Bolívar dictator of Peru, giving him the power to organize the military.

 With the help of Antonio José de Sucre, they defeated the larger Spanish army in the Battle of Junín on 6 August 1824 and the decisive Battle of Ayacucho on 9 December of the same year, consolidating the independence of Peru and Upper Peru.
 Upper Peru was later established as Bolivia.
 During the early years of the Republic, endemic struggles for power between military leaders caused political instability.